alexhumphreys/idrall/README.md

 Parse, evaluate, check/infer types of Dhall expressions.

-## Status￼
+## Status

 Very much a work in progress, with many thing missing.
-The plan is to make an end to end compiler for a small goofy subset of Dhall, and gradually and features.￼
+The plan is to make an end to end compiler for a small goofy subset of Dhall, and gradually and features.

 ## Features